 Any important terms contained within the old Partnership Agreement will need to be incorporated into a new LLP Agreement.
 It should include all the existing arrangements and be as comprehensive as possible.

-It should be noted that whereas a Partnership Agreement only deals with the relationship between individual partners, an LLP Agreement will cover both:
+It should be noted that a Partnership Agreement only deals with the relationship between individual partners, but an LLP Agreement will cover both:

 (i) the relationship between individual members